AMWA-TV/ms-05-01/docs/Core Mechanisms.md

 Historically, controllers have often tracked device changes by polling.
 A goal of NCA is to render polling completely unnecessary in all cases.
 To this end, NCA events generate **notifications**.
 A notification is a spontaneous message from a Device to one or more Controllers that announces the occurrence of an event and gives its particulars.

 Not all Controllers need to know about all events.
-When a Controller wants to be informed of the occurrence of a certain event in a certain object, it registers a **subscription** with the Device's _subscription manager,_ an instance of the class **NcSubscriptionManager.**  A subscription causes a **notification message** to be delivered to the subscribing Controller whenever the designated event is raised in the designated object.
+When a Controller wants to be informed of the occurrence of a certain event in a certain object, it registers a **subscription** with the Device.
+A subscription causes a **notification message** to be delivered to the subscribing Controller whenever the designated event is raised in the designated object.

 Once registered, a subscription remains in effect for the life of the control session, unless the Controller cancels it or the Controller's session ends.

+Subscriptions and their implementation are protocol-specific.

 ### Notification messages